India frustrate England at Headingley

 England's push for victory in the third Test was met by stubborn resistance from India on day three at Headingley.

-Needing 354 to make England bat again, India rebounded from being bowled out for 78 in their first innings by working to 215-2.
+Needing 354 to make England bat again, India rebounded from being bowled out for 78 in the first innings by working to 215-2.

 They were led by Cheteshwar Pujara's stoic 91 not out, while Rohit Sharma made a stylish 59.

-When their second-wicket stand of 82 was ended, captain Virat Kohli looked in good order for his unbeaten 45.
+After their second-wicket stand of 82 was ended, captain Virat Kohli looked in good order for his unbeaten 45.

 England, who lost their last two wickets for nine runs in the morning to be dismissed for 432, largely bowled well without rewards.